13 - PE Authenticode

 Note

-To compare the lief.PE.Binary.authentihash() value with the signed one (i.e. lief.PE.ContentInfo.digest) we must use the same hash algorithm as defined by lief.PE.Signature.digest_algorithm
+To compare the lief.PE.Binary.authentihash() value with the signed one (i.e., lief.PE.ContentInfo.digest), you must use the same hash algorithm as defined by lief.PE.Signature.digest_algorithm.

-We also expose shortcut attributes in the Python API to compute the authentihash values for:
+We also provide shortcut attributes in the Python API to compute authentihash values:

 Hash Algorithm